FCDO Services »Modern slavery statement

 Board approval

-This statement has been approved by FCDO Services’ Executive Board of Directors, who will review and update it annually.
+This statement has been approved by FCDO Services’ Strategic and Corporate Committee, who will review and update it annually.